model-driven-devops/MDT-Cribl/README.md

-# MDT-Elastic
+# MDT-Cribl
-Cisco Model-Driven-Telemetry using Telegraf, Cribl, and Elasticsearch
+This repository contains the instructions and docker-compose file to send model-driven-telemetry through Cribl to Elasticsearch for visualization.